More Than Just a Pretty Face in the Hamptons

 A Few Thoughts on Planting Container Materials

 Your flower pot selections can make a statement on their own or blend into the background.
 No matter what they look like or what materials they are made of, flower pots can be an investment, so we suggest keeping durability in mind when making your purchases.
-If you need (or want) new planters or pots (and you are not sure where to look), we have several flower pot purveyors listed on our resources page.
+If you need (or want) new planters or pots (and you are not sure where to look), we have several flower pot purveyors listed on the resources page of this website.

 - Plastic containers